 ‘We run a variety of programs, including annual debating competitions for grades 5 to 12 in Brisbane and Toowoomba’.
 Use the links on the right to access information for various groups.
 Competitions are held for the following - Brisbane Secondary Schools, Junior Secondary Competition and Primary School Competition.

-Cut off day for Secondary Schools entries is 8 February 2019.
-Round 1 begins in late February.
+Cut off day for Secondary Schools entries 2019 has now passed.
+Round 1 began in late February.
 Cut off day for JRR entries is 17 May 2019.
 Other dates from their Calendar page in Resources folder.

 Schools’ Competition Information [SADA]